devicetree-org/devicetree-specification/source/device-bindings.rst

                number of bytes between registers.
 The ``reg-shift`` property specifies in bytes how far the discrete device registers are separated from each other.
-The individual register location is calculated by using following formula: “registers address”
+The individual register location is calculated by using following formula: "registers address"
                << reg-shift.
 If unspecified, the default value is 0.

                For example, in a system where 16540 UART registers are